jjcatulle/don-t-open/README.md

 once the script run smoothly make completely headless

-//dm me onfor more help
+//dm me on discord for more help: shoecops#6367